Electrical Cord Safety Tips

 Buy only cords approved by an independent testing laboratory, such as Underwriters Laboratories (UL), ETL-SEMKO (ETL) or Canadian Standards Association (CSA).

 Remember, over reliance on extension cords is an indication that you have too few outlets to meet your needs.
-Call ABC Plumbing, Heating, Cooling and Electric to have additional outlets installed.
+Call ABC Plumbing, Sewer, Heating, Cooling and Electric to have additional outlets installed.

 Neighbors Are Saying About ABC